 A personal tutor is an academic member of staff who will take an active interest in a student's academic progress and university experience, and is concerned for a student's general welfare.

-All students will also be able to contact a Senior Tutor in their department or the College Senior Tutor.
+All students will also be able to contact a Senior Tutor in their department or the university Senior Tutor.
 To explore how these academic members of staff will support you, please browse these sections to your left.